michaelpowers8/Sprint-6-Project/README.md

 Working with a database, you'll analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.
 ## Description of the data:
-A database with info on taxi rides in Chicago: neighborhoods table: data on city neighborhoods
+A database with info on taxi rides in Chicago: neighborhoods table: data on city neighborhoods\n\n\n
 name: name of the neighborhood
 neighborhood_id: neighborhood code
 cabs table: data on taxis